-Concrete pillars "support" or carry a "load".
-They consist mostly of very pressure-resistant concrete that provides resistance when drilling.
-It will be more difficult to work with if they are also covered with insulation, this is found out by tapping and listening for the distinctive or the corresponding sounds.
+Concrete columns are load bearing they consist mostly of very pressure-resistant concrete that provides a lot of resistance when drilling.
+It will be more difficult to work with if they are also covered with insulation.
+You can determine this simply by tapping and listening for a distinctly hollow sound.